opensocdebug/osd-doc/overview/overview.md

 - a set of common debug modules for the most frequent run-control debug and tracing tasks,
 - a host-side software programming interface (API) for debug tools to interact with an OSD-enabled debug system.

-In addition, implementations of many components specified in the OSD specification are made available under a permissive open source license which can be used directly in custom designs.
+In addition, implementations of many components described in the OSD specification are made available under a permissive open source license which can be used directly in custom designs.

 ## Current Status
 OSD is an evolving effort.